 I found the Ulmon CityMaps2Go app merely by accident when browsing the PlayStore while waiting for a meal.
 But I thought I’d give it a try.

 Normally, when visiting a new city, the hostel reception of the tourist office is the first place I visit to get a map.
-I currently don’t have a local SIM with data service, so navigation in unknown surroundings can be challenging.
+Not using a local SIM with data service navigation in unknown surroundings can be challenging.

-I downloaded the offline map for Paris.
-I was skeptic at first as the app was free, and usually that means you get a taste and have to pay after a few clicks or to get details.
+I downloaded the offline map for Paris .
+I was skeptical at first as the app was free, and usually, that means you get a taste and have to pay after a few clicks or to get details.
 Or you have half the screen covered with ads.
 Not with the Ulmon app.

 The app not only allows you to view and zoom in and out of the map.
-You can also find all public transportation (bus stops, train stations etc.) and download basic info on sights, culture, shopping, architecture etc. Within the preloaded locations you can star favorites to always find them again.
-First thing I starred was the hostel I was staying at, second thing was the Louvre.
+You can also find all public transportation (bus stops, train stations, etc.) and download basic info on sights, culture, shopping, architecture, etc. Within the preloaded locations, you can star favorites to always find them again.
+The first thing I starred was the hostel I was staying at; the second thing was the Louvre.